 discussed the possibility of aliens having visited the earth thousands of years ago.
 But his cautious observations contrasted to those of Erich von Daniken

 who wrote several books on the subject.
-Unfortunately von Danikens less than careful efforts, perhaps due to an over enthusiasm for his subject, lead to most of his work being discredited.
-But amongst the extensive (and often dubious) body of 'evidence' put forward by von Daniken, there are some items that still resist any explanation other than alien visitors.
+Unfortunately von Danikens less than careful efforts, perhaps due to an over enthusiasm for his subject, lead to some of his work being discredited.
+But amongst the extensive body of 'evidence' put forward by von Daniken, there are some items that still resist any explanation other than alien visitors.

 - Other civilisations are so advanced, they know the best thing is to leave us alone to develop all by ourselves.
 Until such time as we're ready to join the interstellar community.
 That could be hundreds of years away.
 In the meantime they make sure we don't get visited and don't receive radio or any other signals that might cause us all kind of problems if we realised we're not alone.